GSA-TTS/identity-handbook/_articles/mobile-local-development.md

 ![Screenshot of inspecting an Android Chrome tab]({{ site.baseurl }}/images/inspect-android-chrome-tab.png)

 After you complete these steps, pages from the app are served from your development machine to your Android phone.
 Your phone's screen is visible on your desktop, giving you access to the browser developer tools and the ability to screen share the phone interface.

+## iPhone

+The procedure on an iPhone is similar to the Android technique, above.
+You may use the Safari browser.
+However:
+- You will not be able to view your phone's screen from your development computer's screen

+- You will not find a Safari tab within `chrome://inspect`

+- You may not need a USB cable nor to activate USB debugging